halfoflisa/rock_paper_scissors/README.md

     1. Make your function case insensitive (so users can input rock, ROCK, RocK or any other variation).
 5. Write a NEW function called game().
 Use the previous function inside of this one to play a 5 round game that keeps score and reports a winner or loser at the end.
     1. At this point you should be using console.log() to display the results of each round and the winner at the end.
     2. Use prompt() to get input from the user.
-Read the docs here if you need to.